ome/omero-guide-scripts/docs/walkthrough.rst

 Children selection
 ^^^^^^^^^^^^^^^^^^
 Instead of selecting the objects one by one, we can select the parent object \
-and set the "*Target Data Type*" to the type of the children objects \
+and indicate in the "*Target Data Type*" the children objects \
 we want to select.

 .. figure:: images/annotation_02_selecting_parentchild_autofill.png